fusion-jena/GerPS-Datafield/README.md

 ## Documentation

 The documentation is available [here](https://fusion-jena.github.io/GerPS-Datafield/).
+The source code for the website is located in the [gh-pages branch](https://github.com/fusion-jena/GerPS-Datafield/tree/gh-pages).

 ## License